 between a life of struggle and poverty or a life of goals met and dreams

-With only 10 live auction packages and a fast-paced special appeal, the crowd's energy stayed high and the paddles were raised even higher.
+With only ten live auction packages and a fast-paced special appeal, the crowd's energy stayed high, and the paddles were raised even higher.
 When all was said and done, the event raised over $2.5 million, setting a new record for the event.
 Of that, $1.7 million was raised in the special appeal alone.

-Before the record breaking special appeal, Randy Corradine, Director of Education & Equity, whose siblings are program graduates, addressed the audience and Friends of the Children founder, Duncan Campbell.
+Before the record-breaking special appeal, Randy Corradine, Director of Education and Equity, whose siblings are program graduates, addressed the audience and Friends of the Children founder, Duncan Campbell.
 "Duncan, you created this… Everyone in the crowd tonight is here because of you.
 Everyone on this stage and peppered throughout this space is here because of you.
-In 25 years, you have impacted thousands of lives and because of the ripple effect, those impacted lives will impact tens of thousands more lives in the next 25 years."
+In 25 years, you have impacted thousands of lives, and because of the ripple effect, those impacted lives will impact tens of thousands more lives in the next 25 years."